-$$[lacktriangledown]$$ (REC) $ightarrow$ [MENU] $ightarrow$ Quality Tab $ightarrow$ \square Quality
+$$[lacktriangledown]$$ (REC) $ightharpoonup$ [MENU] $ightharpoonup$ Quality

-Fine Gives image quality priority.
+Fine Gives image quality priority

 Normal Normal

-Economy Gives number of images priority.
+Economy Gives number of images priority

-- The "Fine" setting helps to bring out details when shooting a finely detailed image of nature that includes dense tree branches or leaves, or an image of a complex pattern. - Memory capacity (the number of images you can record) will be affected by the quality settings you configure (page 175).
+- The "Fine" setting helps to bring out details when shooting a finely detailed image of nature that includes dense tree branches or leaves, or an image of a complex pattern. - Memory capacity (the number of images you can record) will be affected by the quality settings you configure (page 174).